torvalds/linux/Documentation/scsi/BusLogic.rst

 BusLogic Announcements Mailing List
 ===================================

-The BusLogic Announcements Mailing List provides a forum for informing Linux users of new driver releases and other announcements regarding Linux support for BusLogic SCSI Host Adapters.
+The BusLogic Announcements Mailing List provides a forum for informing GNU/Linux users of new driver releases and other announcements regarding GNU/Linux support for BusLogic SCSI Host Adapters.
 To join the mailing list, send a message to "buslogic-announce-request@dandelion.com" with the line "subscribe" in the message body.